-Neuropathy is damage to the nerves causing nerve pain.
+Neuropathy is damage to the nerves which causes pain.
 It can be caused by diabetes, chemotherapy or is idiopathic (no known cause).
 Most neuropathy pain is in the hands and feet, but other areas can be affected.
-Symptoms typically include numb feeling, tingling, pins and needles and general discomfort and pain.
+Symptoms typically include numbness, tingling, pins and needles and general discomfort and pain.

 Causes of Neuropathy in Western Medicine

-Whilst there are a range of causes of neuropathy, these following are amongst the main ones:
+Whilst there are a range of causes of neuropathy, those following are amongst the main ones:

 Diabetic neuropathy – high blood glucose and lipid levels and the toxic by-products produced are believed to be the cause.
 Smoking, high blood pressure and obesity tend to make things worse.